ssg13/smarter-balanced-item-viewer/documentation/Technologies.md

 This document explains the main parts of the item viewer service and, its important dependencies.
 The Item viewer service provides an API to load a single item and accommodations in a page.
 The item and accommodations are specified as URL parameters.
-The Smarter Balanced Iris is used as a Maven WAR overlay to extend the scripts, styling and functionality of the Iris application into the item viewer service.
-The Iris application displays a window for users with a text box where they can enter a JSON token to load an item and accommodations.
-The item and accommodations are loaded in an iFrame embedded in the page with the text box.
-The iFrame with the items and accommodations is the front end part of the Iris that the item viewer service makes use of.
-It loads only the iFrame and selects which item and accommodations are loaded from the URL.

-The item viewer service excludes some files from the Iris WAR overlay.
-It excludes the Iris web.xml file because it requires different servlet mappings.
-It excludes the JNA 3.0.9 jar because it causes a dependency conflict with the Operating System Hardware Information library which depends on JNA 4.2.2.
-Finally it excludes the IrisPages directory because it does not need the page templates it contains.

-The item viewer service extends the Iris application by adding its own controllers for loading items and accommodations by URL, and the diagnostic API.
-In the backend it adds the diagnostic API logic, accommodation code to type lookup, and a service that fetches content packages from Amazon Web Services S3.

 ## Item Viewer Service Modules
 The Item Viewer service is divided into three layers, the App, the Core, and the Data Access Layer or dal.